grace wales bonner's new vision of the black male identity

 Grace Wales Bonner leaves no stone unturned.
 Her presentations are deeply emotive, profound experiences that leave you with a hunger to question what you know and a thirst to know more.
 In high-waisted denim suits, crushed velvet jackets festooned with cowry shells and Swarovski crystal head caps reminiscent of crowns, Grace's boys are beautiful black royalty.

 Her models are the guys she knows, the friends and conduits of her story.
 "I care about them," Grace says as we sit and chat in her quiet East London studio.
 "I want them to be a part of it as well, so I always explain the research behind my collections to them."
-These collections - the debut entitled Afrique, the autumn/winter 15 offering Ebonics, which was the first to show under the Fashion East umbrella, and the recent spring/summer 16 show Malik - shake up the prescriptive idea of blackness.
+These collections - the debut entitled Afrique, the fall/winter 15 offering Ebonics, which was the first to show under the Fashion East umbrella, and the recent spring/summer 16 show Malik - shake up the prescriptive idea of blackness.
 In Grace's words, her collections are about "broadening the spectrum of what something can be."

 Grace's nature is kind, her voice is soft and her vision is unwavering, which is obvious as I leaf through a small rail of clothes in the middle of the room.
 She's clearly content in her own space, cosy by any standards, with photos pinned to the wall and postcards of paintings, books and literature strewn on a nearby desk.
 It's suggestive of a place of study.
 Because Grace Wales Bonner is not just a designer.
 To call her simply a designer would be doing her a disservice.
 Yes, she's 24, and yes, her seat is barely cold at Saint Martins, where she graduated with a BA in Fashion Design just over a year ago, but Grace is so much more.
 She is a historian, a teacher who is handing fashion back its stereotypes and redefining the black male identity, one collection at a time.
 "I feel a responsibility to be sensitive, because it's such a big subject.
 If you don't, it becomes problematic, which happens a lot in fashion, where people are insensitive."